kando-menu/gnome-shell-integration/README.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# GNOME Shell Integration for Ken-Do
+# GNOME Shell Integration for Kando

-This GNOME Shell extension is required for [🥧 Ken-Do](https://github.com/ken-do-menu/ken-do) on GNOME under Wayland.
+This GNOME Shell extension is required for [🥧 Kando](https://github.com/kando-menu/kando) on GNOME under Wayland.
 Via a D-Bus interface, it provides the name of the currently focused window, and the current mouse pointer position.
 Furthermore, it allows registering and simulating keyboard shortcuts.